 Three things everyone should know about analyzing time-series data

-Rich Pang
+Rich Pang2025-07-07

-Data leakage through correlated training and test data
+Correlated training and test data

-There are various solutions, with different advantages and disadvantages.
-First, if you have independently sampled repeats of the entire time-series (for instance, many "trials", each corresponding to a sequence of measurements) then you can use a subset of those repeats as training data and the rest as test data.
-However, if you have only one long continuous time-series, then you'll need a way to break it up into approximately independent samples.
-One way of doing this is to estimate the autocorrelation function of the data and see if it has a characteristic timescale, e.g. by fitting an exponential and estimating tau.
-Then timepoints separated by much more than tau can be treated as approximately independent samples.
-As long as each test data point is sufficiently far from all training points, then it could be reasonable to treat them as independent.
+However, if we have only one long continuous time-series, then we'll need a way to break it up into approximately independent samples.
+One approach is to estimate the autocorrelation function of the data and check if it has a characteristic timescale, e.g. by fitting an exponential and estimating TAU.
+Then it may be fair to assume timepoints separated by much more than TAU can be treated as approximately independent samples.

 Multicollinearity and unstable filter weights